dblume/dotfiles/README.md

 or [TAR](http://git.dlma.com/dotfiles.git/tarball/master) buttons
 near the top right of the GitList web page.

-You can clone from the origin with:
+With an account, you can clone from the origin with:

     git clone ssh://USERNAME@dlma.com/~/git/dotfiles.git

 ### Installation

-Run the following:
+If you're not cloning the repo, then run the following:

     ~$ mkdir dotfiles
     ~$ cd dotfiles